ChrisBeereGithub/ChrisBeere.MMTDigital/README.md

 ChrisBeere.MMTDigital.WebApi - This is the main project that defines the endpoints and configuration for the Web Api.

-ChrisBeere.MMTDigital.WebApi.Data - Contains Sql Server related repositories, Contexts and Models.
+ChrisBeere.MMTDigital.WebApi.Data - Contains Sql Server related repositories, contexts and models.

 ChrisBeere.MMTDigital.WebApi.Services - This is the resource communication layer.